Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

         (v-scale! (/ 200) center)
         center))

-Recompiling `rule-2`, we immediately see...
+Recompiling `rule-2`, we get...

 <video loop autoplay muted class="centered">
   <source src="{{ url_for('static', filename='video/cl-livecoding/boids-5-second-rule.mp4') }}" type="video/mp4">
 </video>

 Yes!
 This is starting to look vaguely Boids-like.
-Let's add the final rule, `rule-3`: match velocity with other boids.
-(Implementation note: we probably shouldn't update the velocities until all the new velocities have been calculated, but oh well).
+Let's add the final rule, `rule-3`: boids should match their velocity to all the other boids.
+Implementation note: we probably shouldn't update the velocities until all the new velocities have been calculated, but this doesn't seem to matter too much.

     :::lisp hl_lines="2 3 4 5 6 7 8 9 10 11"
     (defun rule3 (boid boids)